The Amityville Terror: Plot

 Hailey finds her aunt Shae painting with a scalpel from a bag belonging to Dr. Willis R. Cranston.
 Upon researching Dr. Cranston, Hailey discovers that he disappeared in 2004.
 Hailey decides to track down David, Willis's brother, who informs Hailey that his brother bought the house from Delilah.
 Upon finding this out, Hailey breaks into Delilah's home.
 She finds a file cabinet full of folders with names of the families who had rented the Amityville property and disappeared.
 Delilah finds Hailey, the latter fleeing to the police station to call her father, telling him to get her mother and aunt and leave.
 Hailey also calls Brett, informing him about Delilah.
 Brett reveals that the little boy he was talking about prior, along with his family, practiced black magic in the house.
 They had opened a portal to Hell.
 Delilah is uncovered to be Jimmy Oberest's sister, who was not home at the time of Jimmy's murders.
 Hailey sees two men transporting Jenny's body, cutting her conversation with Brett short in order to follow.
 Back at the house Shae, fully possessed, attacks Jessica inside the house.
 Meanwhile, Theresa and her friends confront Brett, badgering him about helping Hailey and getting Jenny involved.

 Hailey follows the two men, coming upon a makeshift graveyard.
 There she notices a marker that is reserved with the Jacobson name.
 Theresa and her friends confront Hailey, revealing the town's nature and its people.
 She explains that the townspeople must feed the house, or the evil spirit inside will come after them.
 Hailey attacks Theresa and her friends, killing one of them while Theresa kills the other for disloyalty.
 Taunting Hailey, Theresa reveals she has decapitated Brett, which infuriates Hailey.
 Hailey fights Theresa off, stabbing her and returning to the house.
 Once home, Hailey finds her parents butchered as Shae leaps to attack her.
 Shae and Hailey fight, the latter defending herself as she flees around the home.
 Hailey eventually fires an arrow into Shae's forehead, causing her to combust.
 This allows Hailey to flee the house.

-In the epilogue, Delilah is seen showing the house to the family seen killed in the prologue scene.
+In the epilogue, Delilah is seen showing the house to the Douglas family seen killed in the prologue scene.